-Reduce stress and improve caregiver's ability to provide care and meet caregiving responsibilities in at least 75 new caregivers, with particular attention to diversity of caregivers served (Persons of Color, LGBTQ), through the use of comprehensive assessment, pre-post caregiver status evaluation, intensive case management, and caregiver grants for respite and supplemental needs (by 31 December 2019), as measured by the number of caregivers receiving case management/caregiver grants, increased percent of diversity served over a baseline as determined at 2018 year end, and the percent of caregivers indicating an improved caregiving situation upon post-evaluation.
+Improve caregiver's ability to provide care and meet caregiving responsibilities in at least 75 new caregivers, with particular attention to diversity of caregivers served (Persons of Color, LGBTQ), through the use of comprehensive assessment, pre-post caregiver status evaluation, intensive case management, and caregiver grants for respite and supplemental needs (by 31 December 2019), as measured by the number of caregivers receiving case management/caregiver grants and the percent of caregivers indicating an improved caregiving situation upon post-evaluation.

-Increase knowledge about the importance of planning by caregivers through the development of a Caregiver Succession Planning Tool Kit and implementation plan (modeled after the Dementia Crisis Planning Tool) by the Dane County Caregiver Alliance (by 31 December 2019).
+Develop a Caregiver Succession Planning Tool Kit and implementation plan (modeled after the Dementia Crisis Planning Tool) by the Dane County Caregiver Alliance (by 31 December 2019).